Subscribe to our newsletter

 - Promoting and evaluating new models of ‘Left Shifting Care’, which utilise other professionals embedded in the primary and community health care system ie social prescribers, link workers, peer support to deliver interventions, encourage behavioural change and self-management.

-- As a direct result of the rapid digitisation of health care services due to Covid-19, we will support the creation of a digital ecosystem in Primary and Community care, which enables better integrated and sustainable care for patients, while also noting the importance of not increasing the digital divide, ensuring parity of service provision and the maintaining of patient choice.
+- As a direct result of the rapid digitisation of health care services due to Covid-19, we will support the creation of a digital ecosystem in Primary and Community Health Services, which enables better integrated and sustainable care for patients, while also noting the importance of not increasing the digital divide, ensuring parity of service provision and the maintaining of patient choice.

 Over the last 12 months, we have been involved in the development of more than a dozen substantial bids for new projects in Kent, Surrey and Sussex, including an application to develop a national Primary Care School.
-Our ARC funded Towards Changing Practice and Individual Development Award rounds have generated over 30 submissions from stakeholders and, in particular, from clinicians actively working in Primary and Community Care.
+Our NIHR ARC funded Towards Changing Practice and Individual Development Award rounds have generated over 30 submissions from stakeholders and, in particular, from clinicians actively working in Primary and Community Health Services.

 There has been much work with stakeholder engagement at system and place level, around understanding and mapping strategic priorities, service transformation and redesign work, with particular focus on reset and recovery workstreams looking at a population health approaches, building on communities and a strength-based system to support patients and residences and those providing health and social care services.